Citrix StoreFront for Virtual Apps and Desktops

 When the certificate is installed, assign it to the StoreFront Gateway Virtual Service and all Secure Listeners.

-This section outlines the Citrix StoreFront settings that you must update to support the Kemp solution.
+Depending on the required features, this section outlines the Citrix StoreFront settings that you must update to support the Progress Kemp solution.
 These steps are only applicable for external deployments.

 It is not necessary to configure a Remote Access Gateway.